Superfan Makeover

-"Superfan Makeover" is the tenth episode of the twelfth season of RuPaul's Drag Race.
+"Superfan Makeover" is the tenth episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on May 1, 2020.
-The episode's main challenge has contestants give makeovers to "superfans" of the show.
+The episode's main challenge tasks contestants with giving makeovers to "superfans" of the show.
 Daisy Ridley is a guest judge.
 Jaida Essence Hall wins the challenge.
-Heidi N Closet and Jackie Cox in the bottom two and face off in a lip-sync, but neither is eliminated from the competition.
+Heidi N Closet and Jackie Cox place in the bottom two and face off in a lip-sync contest to "Kill the Lights" by Alex Newell, but neither is eliminated from the competition.

 Episode

 Daisy Ridley (pictured in 2015) is a guest judge on the episode.

-Jaida Essence Hall wins the episode's main challenge.

 For the main challenge, the contestants are tasked with giving makeovers to cisgender (or AFAB) women "superfans" of Drag Race.
 The teams are paired by Jaida Essence Hall, who won the previous challenge.
 She choose Bethany for herself, and pairs Grace with Crystal Methyd, Janet the Planet with Sherry Pie, Nicole with Heidi N Closet, Shea with Gigi Goode, and Tiffany with Jackie Cox.

 The runway category is "Drag Family Resemblance".
 In addition to RuPaul, the judges are Michelle Visage, Ross Matthews, and Daisy Ridley.
-Crystal and Grace wear looks inspired by Bert and Ernie.

 Jaida Essence Hall wins the challenge.
 Crystal, Gigi, and Sherry are deemed safe, placing Heidi N Closet and Jackie Cox in the bottom.
-Heidi N Closet and Jackie Cox face off in a lip-sync to Alex Newell's “Kill the Lights" (2016), but neither contestant is eliminated from the competition.
+Heidi N Closet and Jackie Cox face off in a lip-sync contest to Alex Newell's “Kill the Lights" (2016), but neither contestant is eliminated from the competition.

-Production
+Production and broadcast

+Jaida Essence Hall (pictured at RuPaul's DragCon LA in 2023) wins the episode's main challenge.

 The episode originally aired on May 1, 2020.

+Fashion

+Crystal and Grace wear looks inspired by Bert and Ernie.

 Dahlia Sin shared her planned look for the challenge on social media.